smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Coordinator

-This component stores in-flight & confirmed reports in memory, and allows other components in the system to query that information.
+Stores in-flight & confirmed reports in memory and helps to coordinate the execution and transmission of upkeeps across multiple components in the system.

-The coordinator stores inflight reports, in case of conflict - a new report is seen for the same key, it waits on the higher `checkBlockNumber`.
-The `Accept` function is called from the `shouldAccept` on the plugin.
+The coordinator stores reports by workID, in case of conflict - a new report is seen for the same key, it waits on the higher `checkBlockNumber`.

 All keys stored expire after TTL.
 In case an item is not marked as performed within TTL, it is assumed that the tx got lost.
 Conditionals and Log upkeeps recover from such scenarios through different logic.

-#### Conditional Coordinator
+**Conditionals**

-The coordinator for conditional triggers ensures that an upkeep is performed at progressively higher blocks and tracks 'in-flight' status on transmits.
+The coordinator ensures that an upkeep is performed at progressively higher blocks and tracks 'in-flight' status on transmits.
 This variant sets the last performed block higher in a local cache for an upkeepId on every transmit event.

 The coordinator stores inflight reports per `upkeepID` and an associated `upkeepTriggerID` for identifying transmit events.

-#### Log Trigger Coordinator
+**Log Triggers**

-The coordinator for log triggers ensures that a triggered log is performed exactly once.
+The coordinator ensures that a triggered log is performed exactly once.
 It tracks 'in-flight' status when a report is generated and registers transmit events such as performed or staleReport or reorg.

 The coordinator stores inflight reports per `(upkeepID, logIdentifier)` and an associated `upkeepTriggerID` for identifying transmit events.

 **Transmit Events**